Ricardicus/ric-script/README.md

 - [ ] Bigger standard library, more battery power (for reference, see: [src/library](https://github.com/Ricardicus/ric-script/blob/master/src/library))

-I will be using **javascript syntax highlighting** for the examples provided below, for the sake of making it look pretty Therefore, I have to add an additional '//' etc. before comments, since it does not do well with m (and Pythons) '#' symbol.
+I will be using **javascript syntax highlighting** for the examples provided below, for the sake of making it look pretty Therefore, I have to add an additional '//' etc. before comments, since it does not do well with the '#' comment symbol.

 # syntax snapshot: RPN calculator